 Grant Name Forestry Services Support (Dessertes Forestières (Aides FEADER)) Grant Purpose Supports initiatives to improve forest accessibility and promote multifunctional use, such as risk prevention and timber extraction.
 Grant Rate Support of 50 to 80% depending on the type of investment and applicant (e.g. collective projects receive higher rates).
 Grant Detail The measure is implemented via calls for projects.
 It is focused on initiatives such as creating a forest road or track, upgrading a pre-existing road, creating one or more places for storage, loading or turning, or other work relating to forest services.
-Equipment that is funded includes; Forest Road Construction Equipment: Includes machinery for road-building, such as excavators and graders, necessary for constructing roads that meet forestry standards.
-Safety and Ancillary Equipment: Barriers, water drainage systems (culverts and ditches), and road signage to ensure safe and effective forest access.
-Log Loading and Unloading Areas: Equipment and facilities for creating log loading zones and turnaround points.
-Track Improvements: Tools for widening and reinforcing existing forest trails (tracks), including support for slope stabilisation and reinforcement materials like gravel or concrete.
+Equipment that is funded includes; • Forest Road Construction Equipment: Includes machinery for road-building, such as excavators and graders, necessary for constructing roads that meet forestry standards. • Safety and Ancillary Equipment: Barriers, water drainage systems (culverts and ditches), and road signage to ensure safe and effective forest access. • Log Loading and Unloading Areas: Equipment and facilities for creating log loading zones and turnaround points. • Track Improvements: Tools for widening and reinforcing existing forest trails (tracks), including support for slope stabilisation and reinforcement materials like gravel or concrete.
 Further detail via: https://europac.bourgognefranchecomte.fr/sub/tiers/aides/details?sigle=DEF 01-2401 Duration The funding period is believed to be aligned with the 2023-27 CAP.
-Update Detection of limited direct relations to comparing our life in the limited directory of the limited of the limi Implications Potentially of limited direct relevance to companies supplying agricultural equipment.
+Update Implications Potentially of limited direct relevance to companies supplying agricultural equipment.
 That said, there are opportunities for firms supplying forestry equipment, road-building technology, and sustainable infrastructure solutions that comply with EU environmental regulations.